TeoBouvard/nephelae/README.md

 ## Benchmark

-- display cross section : 400ms, mostly due to base64 image encoding, have to try get images
+- display cross section : 400ms, mostly due to base64 image encoding, have to try get images -> as long ...

 ## Questions